MannyD95/Covid19Project/README.md

 This project also compares countries and their responses through 6 six "Key Indicators" as I have called them, which will feature throughout the Data Visualization.

+The Dataset was downloaded from [Our World in Data's COVID-19 Data Explorer](https://ourworldindata.org/explorers/coronavirus-data-explorer).
+The dataset exceeds the file size for upload to github, so I have attached the link to it.

 The First problem I encountered was which version of SQL to use, after a lengthy trial and error process, I settled on MySQL 8.0.
 MySQL had its quirks that I had to learn about such as casting to integers and the ONLY_FULL_GROUP_BY error which I came to love.
 Overall, once I got more familiar with it, I enjoyed the troubleshooting process.

 Outside of SQL, I used Tableau Public for my visualizations.
 This means that I needed to download my Queries as .csv files then upload it to Public instead of having a direct connection.
 This added the extra step of Data Cleaning in Excel to make sure they were not any Blanks or NULLS that would affect the final product.